Work Set To Start On 5-Km Delhi Stretch Of Dwarka Expressway As Gadkari Lays Foundation Stone

 This new corridor will offer seamless connectivity between the two cities and decongest the traffic, besides bolstering real estate opportunities in the surrounding localities.

-- Length: The 29-kilometre Dwarka Expressway is planned from Mahipalpur to Kherki Daula Toll Plaza.
-Around 18-km of the total stretch will fall in Gurgaon while the remaining in Delhi.
+- Length: The 18-kilometre Dwarka Expressway is planned from Mahipalpur to Kherki Daula Toll Plaza.
+Of the total stretch, 14 km falls in Gurgaon while the remaining four kilometre is in Delhi.
 There will be a three-lane service road on either side.

 - Elevated road: About 23-km of the e-way will be an elevated stretch which will also cover two railway over-bridges (ROBs).
 It will merge with the surface road for entry and exit purposes only.
 Scope for some multi-level interchanges at major intersections are being discussed, for monitoring traffic, incident-management and toll collection.